kokkos/kokkos-core-wiki/API-Reference/Kokkos::View.md

   * `View( const std::string& name, const array_layout& layout)`: Standard allocating constructor.
     * `name`: a user provided label, which is used for profiling and debugging purposes.
 Names are not required to be unique,
     * `layout`: an instance of a layout class.
-  * `View( const AllocProperties& prop, , const IntType& ... indicies)`: Allocating constructor with allocation properties.
+  * `View( const AllocProperties& prop, , const IntType& ... indices)`: Allocating constructor with allocation properties.
     * An allocation properties object is returned by the `view_alloc` function.
     * `indices`: Runtime dimensions of the view.
     * Requires: `sizeof(IntType...)==rank_dynamic()`